caius/caiustheory.com/source/posts/2016-07-25-smartos-recovery-mount-usbkey.html.md

 Needless to say, this caused a tiny issue in the server doing what it's supposed to.
 Luckily I had access to a KVM remote console for the box and the following worked.

-Bring the machine up or reboot it if it's already running and during the boot menu selection, choose the Recovery Mode boot option (second entry usually).
-Wait for the login prompt to appear and login with `root`/`root`.
+I brought the machine up, choosing the second option for recovery at the grub menu.
+Waited for a login prompt, then logged in with `root`/`root`.

-You then need to mount `/usbkey` so you can edit the configs, which firstly means importing the zfs pool it resides on, then mounting the share.
+Realised quite quickly that `/usbkey` must be persisted on the `zones` zfs pool otherwise the configuration would be lost after shutdown, so imported the correct pool, created a directory to mount into and then mounted the zfs share.

 ```shell
 zpool import zones